GoogleCloudPlatform/cluster-toolkit/modules/README.md

   [Virtual Private Cloud (VPC)](https://cloud.google.com/vpc) network with regional subnetworks and firewall rules.
-* **[multivpc]** ![core-badge] ![experimental-badge]: Creates a variable number of vpcs using the [vpc] module.
+* **[multivpc]** ![core-badge] ![experimental-badge]: Creates a variable number of VPC networks using the [vpc] module.
 * **[pre-existing-vpc]** ![core-badge] : Used to connect newly built components to a pre-existing VPC network.
 * **[firewall-rules]** ![core-badge] ![experimental-badge]: Add custom firewall